 Freehand Marker Egg Designs

-Markers are an easy alternative to dyes and paints.
+An easy egg dyeing alternative are markers.
+This is an easy and fun art idea for kids.
 Try using an assortment of markers with different size tips to create artistic eggs.
-Simple patterns using brightly colored markers paired with bold black lines make for exciting but easy-to-accomplish designs.
+Simple patterns using brightly colored markers paired with bold black lines make for exciting but easy-to-accomplish designs for your faux Easter eggs.
 For example, try swirling bold black markers, then filling in the loops with pastel markers for an abstract Easter egg.

 Alternatively, cover the egg with orange triangles with three green leaves on top.
 Accent with black lines to create a stylized carrot pattern.
 Or just have fun freehand doodling!